Cardinals vs. Yankees Player Props Betting Odds

 MLB Props Today: St. Louis Cardinals

-- Matthew Liberatore (1-2) will take to the mound for the Cardinals and make his seventh start of the season.
+- The Cardinals will send Jack Flaherty (4-5) to the mound for his 16th start this season.

+- He has started 15 games this season, earning a quality start (6 or more IP, 3 or fewer ER) in four of them.

+- Flaherty has made 11 starts of five or more innings in 15 chances this season, and averages 5.3 frames when he pitches.

 |Opponent